andrew/ultimate-awesome/README.md

 - [awesome-search](https://github.com/frutik/awesome-search) - Awesome Search - this is all about the (e-commerce, but not only) search and its awesomeness.
 - [Awesome-WebExtensions](https://github.com/fregante/Awesome-WebExtensions) - A curated list of awesome resources for WebExtensions development.
 - [awesome-face](https://github.com/becauseofAI/awesome-face) - An awesome face technology repository.
-- [awesome-gpt-store](https://github.com/devisasari/awesome-gpt-store) - A curated list of awesome GPTs in the GPT Store.
 - [Awesome-Video-Diffusion-Models](https://github.com/ChenHsing/Awesome-Video-Diffusion-Models) - [Arxiv] A Survey on Video Diffusion Models.
 - [awesome-knowledge-graph](https://github.com/totogo/awesome-knowledge-graph) - A curated list of Knowledge Graph related learning materials, databases, tools and other resources.
+- [awesome-neuroscience](https://github.com/analyticalmonk/awesome-neuroscience) - A curated list of awesome neuroscience libraries, software and any content related to the domain.
 - [awesome-transit](https://github.com/MobilityData/awesome-transit) - Community list of transit APIs, apps, datasets, research, and software :bus::star2::train::star2::steam_locomotive:.
 - [awesome-projects-boilerplates](https://github.com/melvin0008/awesome-projects-boilerplates) - Boilerplates for mobile and web apps.
 - [awesome-gpts](https://github.com/taranjeet/awesome-gpts) - Collection of all the GPTs created by the community.
 - [awesome-flexbox](https://github.com/afonsopacifer/awesome-flexbox) - :eyeglasses: A curated list of CSS Flexible Box Layout Module or only Flexbox.
-- [awesome-neuroscience](https://github.com/analyticalmonk/awesome-neuroscience) - A curated list of awesome neuroscience libraries, software and any content related to the domain.
+- [awesome-radar-perception](https://github.com/ZHOUYI1023/awesome-radar-perception) -  A curated list of radar datasets, detection, tracking and fusion.
 - [awesome-colab-notebooks](https://github.com/amrzv/awesome-colab-notebooks) - Collection of google colaboratory notebooks for fast and easy experiments.
 - [awesome-icons](https://github.com/vkarampinis/awesome-icons) - A curated list of awesome Web Font Icons.
 - [awesome-db](https://github.com/numetriclabz/awesome-db) - A curated list of amazingly awesome database libraries, resources and shiny things by
+- [awesome-styleguides](https://github.com/streamich/awesome-styleguides) - A curated list of UI styleguides — 😎💄.
 - [awesome-mobile-web-development](https://github.com/myshov/awesome-mobile-web-development) -  All that you need to create a great mobile web experience.
-- [awesome-styleguides](https://github.com/streamich/awesome-styleguides) - A curated list of UI styleguides — 😎💄.
 - [awesome-digital-human](https://github.com/weihaox/awesome-digital-human) - A collection of resources on digital human including clothed people digitalization, virtual try-on, and other related directions.
 - [Awesome-Graph-LLM](https://github.com/XiaoxinHe/Awesome-Graph-LLM) - A collection of AWESOME things about Graph-Related LLMs.
-- [awesome-radar-perception](https://github.com/ZHOUYI1023/awesome-radar-perception) -  A curated list of radar datasets, detection, tracking and fusion.
 - [awesome-fantasy](https://github.com/RichardLitt/awesome-fantasy) - :european_castle: Fantasy literature worth reading.
+- [awesome-resources](https://github.com/shahednasser/awesome-resources) - :sunglasses: List of helpful resources added by the community for the community!.
 - [Blockchain-Development-Resources](https://github.com/frankiefab100/Blockchain-Development-Resources) - The contents of this repository will help you launch a career in Blockchain development.
 How to deploy Smart contracts on Ethereum, build DApps, DeFi, DAO, NFT and Token protocol. .
 - [awesome-neural-ode](https://github.com/Zymrael/awesome-neural-ode) - A collection of resources regarding the interplay between differential equations, deep learning, dynamical systems, control and numerical methods.
 - [Awesome-Cybersecurity-Datasets](https://github.com/shramos/Awesome-Cybersecurity-Datasets) - A curated list of amazingly awesome Cybersecurity datasets.